The digital world is no different from the real world. To grow a thriving practice, a good reputation is critical.

 - The software determines the patient’s level of satisfaction, and if it is positive, the patient is encouraged to share their feedback on review sites like Google and Facebook.

 Reputation management is an excellent way to reinforce your practice brand.
 But there are countless other ways to improve your reputation.
-Download our free eBook below for 10 easy steps for growing your online presence.
+Download our free eBook below and learn about the 5 factors of digital marketing success.